bitrise-io/devcenter/docs/docker/run-your-build-locally-in-docker.md

 The `--env CI=false` flag sets the environment variable `CI` to `false` - this will make Bitrise CLI to skip certain steps which only make sense to run in a Continuous Integration environment.
-A basic example is the Git Clone step - you already have your code, so no need to git clone it again inside the docker container (that's also why we shared it as a `--volume`).
+An example is the `Git Clone` step - you already have your code, so there's no need to git clone it again inside the docker container (that's why we shared the code directory as a `--volume`).

-The `--rm` flag tells docker to discard the container immedately at the end of the `docker run` session.
+The `--rm` flag tells docker to discard the container after the `docker run` command finishes.
 This means that if you run the command again, the only thing which will persist between the `docker run ..` commands are the files stored at the shared `--volume` (in your repository's directory).
 Every other file which is generated into a temp or any other location will be discarded / won't be kept.
-If you want to debug the container after a failed build feel free to remove the `--rm` flag, and check out a Docker tutorial about how you can connect to an existing docker container - simply running the command again will not use the same container, but will create a new one!
+If you want to debug the container after a failed build feel free to remove the `--rm` flag, and check out a Docker tutorial about how you can connect to an existing docker container - _Note: simply running the command again **will not** use the same container, but **will create a new one**_!